timothymeyers/NoOpsAccelerator/README.md

     * `--template-file`: (required) The file path to the `deploy.bicep` template.
     * `--parameters`: (required for quickstart) The file path to the `parameters/deploy.parameters.json` file

-    Here is an example that deploys into a single subscription in the EastUS region of Azure Commercial:
+    Here is an example that deploys the hub and spoke architecture into a single subscription and a chosen region of Azure Commercial:

     ```bash
     # Replace with the Azure region you want to deploy to.